wandersoncferreira/mamulengo/README.md

 ## Time Travel

-Right now only the `Local Storage` option has support for time-travel.
+All the current durable storages has support for time-travel.
 The API behaves similarly with Datomic one, you can pass an old Database/Connection object to the query function.

 ```clj